matzar/markdown-cv/index.md

 `24.01.2018 – 26.01.2018`
 __Gameplay Programmer/Design/Team Lead, Serious Game Jam__
 - Mobile game prototype:
-- aid for lectures and students of the University of St Andrews,
+- Aid for lectures and students from the University of St Andrews,
-- with practical exercises preparation and explanation
+- with preparation and explanation of their practical exercises
 - Engine: Unity
 - Programming language: C#
 - Platform: Android